rust-lang/book/2018-edition/src/ch19-06-macros.md

 let sql = sql!(SELECT * FROM posts WHERE id=1);
 ```

-This macro would parse the SQL statement inside of it and check that it's
+This macro would parse the SQL statement inside of it and check that it’s
 syntactically correct.
 This macro would be defined like this:

 ```rust,ignore